natwoshoes/natwoshoes/README.md

 <pre>
     Salutations!
 My name is Natasha and I'm from NYC.
 I'm studying Computer Science at Wellesley College.
+    🚙 Currently working on a 3D Object Detection project for self driving vehicles.
+    💻 prev SWE intern at a.i solutions
     ✨ Fun fact: My username (na-✌️-👟) is inspired by a nickname my younger brother called me.
-    🚀 I also love outer space.
-    📖 Computer Science at Wellesley College
-    💻 prev SWE intern at a.i solutions

 </pre>
 <br><br>